McFarJ/json-proxy/README.md

 ## How to use.
 This is live at proxy.hackeryou.com.

-The set up is very simple, when you make a request with `$.ajax` you might right it like this.
+The set up is very simple, when you make a request with `$.ajax` you might write it like this.

 	$.ajax({
 		url: 'http://api.site.com/api',